 GARFIELD COUNTY, Colo. — A small plane carrying a family of four from the Front Range crashed in Garfield County.
 The Garfield County Sheriff’s Office said two adults and two children on board died.

-The plane was flying from Fort Collins to Utah when radar contact was lost with it according to a Garfield County Sheriff’s Office spokesman.
+The plane, a Cirrus SR22, was flying from Fort Collins to Utah when radar contact was lost with it according to a Garfield County Sheriff’s Office spokesman.

 The plane’s last reported location was north of Glenwood Springs near Baxter Peak.